mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

 list---for instance, meshes specify their face and vertex counts in addition to per-face (``.faces``) and per-vertex data (``.vertex_positions``, ``.vertex_normals``, ``.vertex_texcoords``).
 Each BRDF adds a ``.reflectance.value`` entry.
 Not all of these parameters are differentiable---some, e.g., store integer values.
+The ``*`` on the left indicates which of these could potentially be differentiated.

 The names are generated using a simple naming scheme based on the position in the scene graph and class name of the underlying implementation.
 Whenever an